-Look, as a professional psychic I’m familiar with my character + profession being dismissed + ridiculed by science, academia + the medical establishment.
+Hey, as a professional psychic I’m familiar with my character + profession being dismissed + ridiculed by science, academia, law + the medical establishment.

 However, when personal difficulties turn chronic + seemingly unsolvable, conspiracy theories – those that offer a simple explanation, a common enemy and a glimmer of hope – become highly seductive.

-Often, there’s a grain of truth in many of these ideas.
+The problem is that, often, there’s a grain of truth in many of these ‘conspiracy theory’ ideas.

 Splitting is whereby the primitive part of our brain breaks complexity down into a black and white solution.

 This = all good.

 That = all bad.

 You can see it played out and released in football matches, sports and most recently the last US election or UK Brexit vote.

 Unfortunately, the truth is usually much more complex + overwhelming, and global problems less easy to resolve, individually or collectively.

 Conspiracy theories unite people against a common enemy (the ‘all bad’).
 They give people a sense of belonging, purpose, identity and psychological relief.